Preparing Your Finances for Buying a House

 Don’t include appreciation in any cost analysis, because appreciation is a fickle thing, and your need to move isn’t always dictated by the real estate cycles.
 If you make money because of appreciation, that will be a welcome bonus, but it’s never guaranteed.
 (Just ask all those folks that bought in 2008.)

-Make sure you thoroughly understand capital gains taxes, and, if renting is part of any of your plans, depreciation recapture taxes.
-Many a homeowner or landlord has thought they were doing OK with a house purchase, right until they got the final tax bill after they sold the house.
+Make sure you thoroughly understand capital gains taxes, and if renting is part of any of your plans, depreciation recapture taxes.
+Many a homeowner or landlord has thought they were doing okay with a house purchase right until they got the final tax bill after they sold the house.
 That is not a surprise you want many years down the road.
-Learn more about this topic in our post The Effect of Capital Gains Tax Exclusions on Military Home Sellers.
+Learn more about this topic in our post, The Effect of Capital Gains Tax Exclusions on Military Home Sellers.

 Buying a house is the single biggest financial transaction most people make in their lives, and it’s never without risk.
 Education, research, and careful consideration (plus a big down payment) can decrease the risk and increase the chances that you’ll have a financially successful home ownership experience.